NA-MIC/ProjectWeek/README.md

 ## Upcoming Project Weeks

 - **[2018 June: Project Event 28](PW28_2018_GranCanaria/README.md) - The 28th Project Event will be held on June 25-29, 2018 at Gran Canaria, Spain.**
+- **[2019 July: Project Event 29](PW29_2018_London_Canada/README.md) - The 29th Project Event will be held on July 16-20, 2018 at London, Ontario, Canada.**

 ## Past Project Weeks

 - [2018 January: Project Event 27](PW27_2018_Boston/README.md) - The **27th Project Event** was held on January 8-12, 2018 at MIT, Cambridge, MA.
 It recorded 72 registered attendees, who worked on 52 projects and attended 5 breakout sessions.
 - [2017 July: Project Event 26](http://wiki.imaging.robarts.ca/) - The **26th Project Event** was held on July 17-21, 2017, Robarts Research Institute, London, ON, Canada.
 - [2017 June: Project Event 25](https://www.na-mic.org/wiki/2017_Summer_Project_Week) - The **25th Project Event** was held on June 26-30, 2017, Catanzaro Lido, Calabria, Italy.
 It recorded 51 registered attendees, who worked on 29 projects.
 - [2017 January: Project Event 24](https://www.na-mic.org/wiki/2017_Winter_Project_Week) - The **24th Project Event** was held on January 9-13, 2017, MIT, Cambridge, MA.
 It recorded 99 registered attendees, who worked on 55 projects.

 ---
 This page is hosted [from the NA-MIC organization's ProjectWeek repository on github.com](https://github.com/NA-MIC/ProjectWeek) and is published at [https://na-mic.github.io/ProjectWeek](https://na-mic.github.io/ProjectWeek)